goobers692s/notes/README.md

 - "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
 So far, the universe is winning." - Rick Cook

 This quote highlights the ongoing challenge programmers face in creating user-friendly software that can withstand the unpredictable actions of users.
 It also emphasizes the importance of anticipating and accounting for potential mistakes or misunderstandings in order to create more robust and effective programs.

+# 2023-12-01
+- Today's programming wisdom is to be a lifelong learner and adapt to the ever-changing world of technology.
+This means staying up-to-date with the latest programming languages, frameworks, and tools, as well as understanding the best practices and principles of software development.
+By constantly learning and growing, you can become a more valuable asset to your team and company, contributing to innovative solutions and a high-quality product.

+To achieve this, make it a priority to attend conferences, read blogs, join online communities, or take courses to stay informed about the industry.
+Additionally, always be open to trying new things and embracing change, even if it means leaving your comfort zone.
+Remember that failure is a vital part of the learning process, so don't be afraid to take risks and try new approaches.
+Finally, never stop asking questions and seeking feedback, which will help you grow both personally and professionally.